nbarc888/504_assign4/docs/setup_notes_managed.md

 GCP config options

-# HOW TO TO CREATE A SELF-MANAGED INSTANCE
+# HOW TO TO CREATE A MANAGED INSTANCE
 1. Go to console.cloud.google.com/sql/instances/
 2. Click create instance
 3. Choose MySQL